adeutscher/audio-tools/README.md

 | `AUDIO_PORT`   | Port to use for playing sounds on the remote server.
 Default: 4321                                                                                                                                                              |
 | `AUDIO_UDP`    | Set to a non-zero value to relay sound requests via UDP instead of the default of TCP.
 Using this mode, the sound script is unable to verify if a sound played successfully unless there was a fundamental error in targetting. |

+For an extremely lazy function to set/reset your target server/port, you could use the `audio-server-set` function:

+    audio-server-set [server] [port]

 ### Manual Sending

 If for some reason you do not want to use environment variables, commands can easily be made manually with `nc`.